Three firms settle SEC charges over custody rule violations

 The three firms also agreed to censures, the SEC said.

-Neil Goldberg, a principal with GW & Wade, said his firm responded promptly to the SEC’s concerns and has enhanced oversight.

-A lawyer for Further Lane declined to comment, while a lawyer for Knelman did not immediately respond to requests for a comment.
+A lawyer for Further Lane declined to comment.
+Lawyers for GW & Wade and Knelman did not immediately respond to requests for a comment.

 The SEC administrative proceedings are In re: Knelman Asset Management Group LLC et al, No. 3-15588; In re: GW & Wade LLC, No. 3-15589, and In re: Further Lane Asset Management LLC et al, No. 3-15590.